 This sangria is about as Texan as it gets, y'all.
 Texas wine, local fruit and jalapeño.
 I made this to serve at a party a few months ago and it was gone almost immediately!
 It wasn't my party or even my home but my inner-hostess cringed whenever anyone would ask what happened to the sangria.
 Since it was such a hit, I knew I would have to share it with y'all.
 Sorry I'm just now getting it up but since all of the produce used is still pretty accessible at this time of year, I don't feel too bad.
 And, of course, wine and champagne are year-round foods. 🙂

-Now, I’m not gonna lie: it has a kick to it BUT the spiciness is very well balanced out by the use of a sweet wine and juice from a ripe (very important) orange.
-I used a couple of gorgeous Cara Cara oranges but you can use whatever you’re able to easily find.
-You could remove the center of the pepper but then you’d only get jalapeño flavor with no heat and that is not what this drink is about!
-I’m probably biased, but I actually find it refreshing.
+Now, I'm not gonna lie: it has a kick to it BUT the spiciness is very well balanced out by the use of a sweet wine and juice from a ripe (very important) orange.
+I used a couple of gorgeous Cara Cara oranges but you can use whatever you're able to easily find.
+You could remove the center of the pepper but then you'd only get jalapeño flavor with no heat and that is not what this drink is about!
+I'm probably biased, but I actually find it refreshing.
 This is a fun, colorful, sparkling sangria perfect for any gathering and will definitely serve as a conversation piece.
 This is one of those recipes where you just toss everything into a pitcher and let it chill, so I love it.
-Sangria is the ultimate make-ahead drink and perfect for when you’re hosting and have so many other things to do.
-I hope you’ll try it and enjoy it.
+Sweet & spicy sangria is the ultimate make-ahead drink and perfect for when you're hosting and have so many other things to do--especially during the summer.
+I hope you'll try it and love it.

 Have you ever had a spicy cocktail?
-Let me know below.
+Let me know in the comments section below.
 Thanks for reading!

 - 1 bottle dry champagne or sparkling wine